By David G. Anderson

 “Those who see the play as a patriotic aria regard Henry’s famous speech ‘Once more unto the breach’ in 3.1 as a high C” (Brennan, 49).
 Henry implores his weary charges, calling them “dear friends,” to “imitate the action of a tiger.”
 The Chorus’s assurance that ”down goes all before them” is grossly inaccurate since the king is sorely challenging his disheartened troops who are retreating from battle.
 Though this speech has been used for centuries in war-time recruiting, it was only semi-effective for Henry.
 In comparing it to the more famous “band of brothers” St. Crispin Day Speech, many actors use the first as a stepping-stone to the second.
 Alan Howard thought this first speech closer to conventional battle rhetoric, a tell that Henry was still somewhat distant from his men, hectoring them as a leader rather than drawing near them as a fellow soldier.
 He recognized, in the intimacy of the later speech, with its assertions of brotherhood, something that was lacking at Harfleur.
 It was Henry’s ability to identity with the desperate plight of his men, endowing him with the ability to forge his army into a unit and make the difference at Agincourt (Directors Notes, Stratford England production, 1975).

 Agincourt Eve, Henry, in disguise, debates with his men and cruelly learns his role-playing as common man is very much lacking.
 The internal pressures of public rhetoric and the shaping of everything for public consumption is manifest in disillusionment.
 “It is the confirmation that he is utterly alone” (Kenneth Branagh, Jackson and Small, p.
 103).
 The play’s seminal moment comes when Henry, devoid of audience, ceases his role-playing and earnestly prays.
 He asks God to buoy his men and dispel their alarms.
-“He uncovers his deepest fear that his army may be slaughtered on the morrow in payment for ‘the fault/ My father made in compassing the crow’ ” (Brennan, 78).
+“He uncovers his deepest fear that his army may be slaughtered on the morrow in payment for ‘the fault/ My father made in compassing the crown’ ” (Brennan, 78).
 The prayer’s underlying plea is liberation from the many ghosts haunting him, reminiscent of Kerouac with his, “Something, someone, some spirit, was pursuing all of us across the desert of life, and was bound to catch us before we reached heaven” (On the Road, p.
 184).

 Is Henry the epic hero defined in terms of mythic illusion as Mars the god of war with famine, sword and fire leashed to his heels, and the “mirror of all Christian kings”?
 Or is he the Machiavellian, manipulating politician who executed his rivals and former drinking pals—the commander who threatened the citizens of Harfleur with rape and pillage and ordered the slaughter of thousands of French prisoners immediately after giving all credit and thanks to God for his Agincourt victory?
 Shakespeare portrays each in his play, but directors have a challenging time presenting both.
 Henry’s “the game’s afoot” exhibits how Shakespeare’s plays consistently reveal the labile nature of man and his capability to protract paradoxical perspectives.